Are Implicit Techniques The Future of Market Research?

 Many marketers continue to ask for focus groups and other traditional methods of research because they are quick, easy and cheap to use.
 There may also be an element of that’s all they know about.
 Humans are certainly very good at turning a blind eye to their ignorance.

-There is also a certain amount of herd behaviour here as people see others using conventional methods and automatically assume they must provide value and generate insights.
-Agencies also make a lot of money out of conventional methods of research and so it’s not always in their interests to suggest more valid ways of doing research.
+There is also a certain amount of herd behaviour .People see others using conventional methods and automatically assume they must provide value and generate insights.
+Agencies also make a lot of money out of conventional methods of research.
+It’s not always in their interests to suggest more valid ways of doing research.

 Whatever the reasons though, what marketers should by now recognise is that most conventional methods of research are deeply flawed and unlikely to predict future behaviour.
 So what should marketers use instead?
 Are implicit research techniques the answer and are they affordable?

 There are a number of research techniques that can access or offer insights about how the automatic and subconscious mind responds to marketing activities.
 These are implicit or indirect research techniques.
 They don’t rely on direct, deliberate, controlled or intentional self-reporting.
 As we can see from the table below there are relatively few methods that are truly implicit..